 Their three centre-back system features Wendell as the playmaking left-back or left-sided centre-back who is not shy about getting forward – three assists and career-bests of 1.9 xG90 and 1.09 key passes per 90 both surpass last year’s totals.
 Retsos’ positional flexibility is also a huge boon for Leverkusen.

-In midfield, besides the surprising Kohr, the internal improvement of Charles Aránguiz and Julian Baumgartlinger have added a great mix of defence and occasional playmaking.
+In midfield, besides the surprising Kohr, the internal improvement of Charles Aránguiz and

 In the attacking department, alongside Julian Brandt, Liverpool transfer target Kai Havertz is putting up impressive numbers with six assists, an xG chain of 10.31 and an xG chain per 90 of 0.73.